 IMSS affiliation entitles holders to doctors’ appointments, lab work and x-rays, medical procedures in hospital and prescriptions.
-Naturally, waiting lists are more of an issue than with private healthcare, so for many expats a private medical insurance policy is used as back up for situations where it would be preferable to skip the waiting list.
+Naturally, waiting lists are more of an issue than with private healthcare, so for many expats, a private medical insurance policy is used as back up for situations where it would be preferable to skip the waiting list.

-Italy's own NHS - Servizio Sanitario Nazionale or SSN - provides free or heavily subsidised care to those who pay social security.
+Italy’s own NHS – Servizio Sanitario Nazionale or SSN – provides free or heavily subsidised care to those who pay social security.
 This automatically covers their dependents.
 Those entitled can attend GP visits, undergo hospital treatment and claim subsidised medical prescriptions.
 SSN also covers ambulance transport and other special assistance.
-Sometimes a contribution is charged to the patient – with prescriptions, for example – but the lion’s share of cover is paid by the government.
+Sometimes a contribution is charged to the patient – with prescriptions, for example – but the lion’s share of the cover is paid by the government.

-Like so many other countries, social health care in Italy is not a perfect system and some sectors – outpatient care, to name one - leave a lot to be desired by other Western European standards.
+Like so many other countries, social health care in Italy is not a perfect system and some sectors – outpatient care, to name one – leave a lot to be desired by other Western European standards.
 Staff shortages and waiting lists are common complaints in Italian hospitals.
 Regional governments also control provincial health care services, so discrepancies exist between areas.
 The north of Italy and the central provinces are known for better standards than the south, for example.
 EU nationals can qualify for reciprocal health care with their home country, and other expats can register for the SSN by requesting a Health Card (Tessera Sanitaria) once they have an Italian Identity Card.
 These are only issued to permanent residents, however.
-Those staying in Italy with temporary documents will have to seek reciprocal arrangements if they’re from the EU, or arrange private medical cover.
+Those staying in Italy with temporary documents will have to seek reciprocal arrangements if they’re from the EU or arrange private medical cover.

 With what could be the best healthcare system in the world, Singapore has better life expectancy rates than the UK, and lower infant mortality rates too.
-A two-tier system that really works, most hospitals are state run in Singapore (29 state run versus 14 independent) but those under state care can pay as they go for extra services in state hospitals, or walk into private hospitals and pay out of pocket for treatment if desired.
+A two-tier system that really works, most hospitals are state-run in Singapore (29 state-run versus 14 independent) but those under state care can pay as they go for extra services in state hospitals, or walk into private hospitals and pay out of pocket for treatment if desired.

 Singapore’s state medical insurance scheme is called Medisave, and stretches to meet most treatments costs per patient.
 Medisave automatically covers dependents of those who qualify.
 Every working individual in the country is bound by law to contribute a portion of their earnings to this fund, including the self-employed.
 One big bonus here is that Medisave accounts are tax exempt, accrue interest and even form part of one’s estate on death.
 Participants in the scheme can only claim for approved medical procedures, care and treatments, however.

 Top up plans like MediShield then exist for covering patients for treatment with major illnesses and chronic conditions, though patients will sometimes still need to make up the difference out of pocket.
-Medifund is a means-tested option for poorer residents, and Eldercare exists to cover treatment are care for chronic diseases linked to old age.
+Medifund is a means-tested option for poorer residents, and Eldercare exists to cover treatment for chronic diseases linked to old age.